void-linux/void-packages/Manual.md

     $ xbps-query -R --property=build-options foo

-### Run-time dependencies
+### Runtime dependencies

-Dependencies for ELF executables or shared libraries are detected automatically by `xbps-src`, hence run-time dependencies must not be specified in templates with the following exceptions:
+Dependencies for ELF objects are detected automatically by `xbps-src`, hence runtime dependencies must not be specified in templates via `$depends` with the following exceptions:

-- ELF binaries using dlopen(3).
+- ELF objects using dlopen(3).
 - non ELF objects, i.e perl/python/ruby/etc modules.
 - Overriding the minimal version specified in the `shlibs` file.

-The run-time dependencies for ELF binaries are detected by checking which SONAMEs use and then the SONAMEs are mapped to a binary package name with a minimal required version.
-The `shlibs` file in the `xbps-packages/common` directory sets up the `SONAME pkgname>=version` mappings.
+The runtime dependencies for ELF objects are detected by checking which SONAMEs they require and then the SONAMEs are mapped to a binary package name with a minimal required version.
+The `shlibs` file in the `xbps-packages/common` directory sets up the `<SONAME> <pkgname>>=<version>` mappings.

 For example the `foo-1.0_1` package provides the `libfoo.so.1` SONAME and software requiring this library will link to `libfoo`; the resulting binary